theambientdronesofvirabelo/Virabelo/index.md

 # The Undated Journal of Virabelo

 ![minas cover](https://github.com/theambientdronesofvirabelo/Virabelo/blob/main/media/minas.png)
 Today I performed and recorded a new ambient drone.
-I've been working on it for about a month now so it's nice to finally get it locked down in the digital forever.
+I've been working on it for about a month now so it's nice to finally get it locked down into the digital forever.
 Originally I named it "mimas" as a tribute to a sunrizer preset that is used in the track.
 However, after I transferred the recording to my pc for post production, I accidentally titled it minas.
 After looking up online all the possible meanings of minas, I figured this name for the title will be just fine.

 Internet Archive is marking my uploads as spam atm.
 But you can check out the release in the meantime on [YouTube](https://youtu.be/OWVFt4ZEdSE?si=UhosFYRSfFU6-iu7), [Bandcamp](https://virabelo.bandcamp.com/track/minas), and [SoundCloud](https://soundcloud.com/virabelo/minas).